 Mr. Abdulla Abbas Kamal joined QNB in 1989 and currently serves as the General Manager, Group Administration and General Services.
-Prior to joining QNB, Mr. Kamal held a variety of roles in financial institutions and corporations within Qatar and has over 26 years of experience in financial institutions.
-Mr.

-Kamal holds a diploma in Banking and Credit Analysis from a number of reputed international institutions.
+Prior to joining QNB, Mr. Kamal held a variety of roles in financial institutions and corporations within Qatar and has over 30 years of experience in financial institutions.
+Mr. Kamal holds a diploma in Banking and Credit Analysis.
 Mr. Kamal is a board member of Al Jazeera Finance OSC.